-After watching an introductory video, you’re ready to begin!
-We recommend taking a few minutes to look over our Getting Started information, to acquaint yourself with a few features and concepts in ProPhoto 6, linked here:
+We recommend taking a few minutes to look over our Getting Started information, to acquaint yourself with a few features and concepts in ProPhoto, linked here:

 Install ProPhoto manually (rare)

-If you try the steps above and the plugin is unable to install ProPhoto 6 (normally a server issue) you can still install ProPhoto 6 manually..
+If you try the steps above and the plugin is unable to install ProPhoto (normally a server issue) you can still install manually.

-Before you proceed, you will need to confirm that your server can run ProPhoto 6 safely – if you skip this step, you might end up unable to use your site until we can help.
+Before you proceed, you will need to confirm that your server is compatible to run ProPhoto – if you skip this step, you might end up unable to use your site until we can help.

 Step 0: Use the installer plugin to check for compatibility

-Yes, step zero!
-You have already done this if you tried the normal installation method.
-But if you have not the first step is to download the installer plugin from your ProPhoto account page and install it using the steps above, in your “Plugins > Add New” area of WordPress.
-Following the steps above, you must confirm that your web server can run ProPhoto 6 before you proceed.
-Contact your hosting company about any of the issues mentioned in the compatibility check found in the P6 Installer screen.
+You have already done this if you tried the normal installation method above.
+But if you have not, the first step is to download the installer plugin from your ProPhoto account page and install it using the steps above, in your “Plugins > Add New” area of WordPress.
+Following the steps above, you must confirm that your web server can run ProPhoto before you proceed.
+Contact your hosting company about any of the issues mentioned in the compatibility check found in the installation screen.